The views expressed by the host on this program make more sense than anything anybody else out there is saying.

 Money is not speech.

-He can't afford to see our own.
+We can't afford to achieve our own justice.

-Because uh these young skulls full of mush are cheering Al Gore said two things.
+This is particularly disturbing because these young skulls full of mush are cheering.

-Corporations are not people and money is not speech.
+Al Gore said two things: corporations are not people, and money is not speech.

 Well, of course, corporations are people.